otvam/pypeec/docs/index.rst

 * Extraction of the loss and energy densities
 * Extraction of the current density, flux density, and potential
 * Extraction of the terminal voltage, current, and power
-* Computation of the free-space magnetic field
+* Computation of the free-space magnetic near-field

 **PyPEEC** has the following **limitations**: